Skip to main content

 Fast Reload of Requirements:

-Quick load Table: When you access the requirements module using Quick Load Table, the experience is optimized for speed and efficiency.
+Quick Load Table: When you access the requirements module using Quick Load Table, the experience is optimized for speed and efficiency.
 The initial load presents the first set of requirements (typically 20) and their payload (directly related requirement fields).
 As you scroll down, the quick load table dynamically loads additional requirements in sets, enhancing the user experience.
-This incremental loading ensures that the time taken to populate these requirements is fast.
+This incremental loading ensures that the time to populate these requirements is fast.

 Normal Table: In contrast, when you access the requirements module using Normal Table, the browser loads all the requirements from the database at once.
 This approach can lead to longer loading times, especially with an extensive requirements database.
-For databases with high number of requirements, initial loading can take a significant amount of time (one to two minutes or more).
+For databases with a high number of requirements, initial loading can take a significant amount of time (one to two minutes or more).

 Missing Features: